 Remember that a healthy attachment is not formed from perfect situations.
 Instead they are formed by building a trust that you can rely on the other person and that when stress does come they will be there for the long term to comfort and support.
 Isn’t that beautiful!
 There is no need to be perfect to have a perfect attachment.
 Which is good for us, because perfect and life don’t really go together all that well.

 Now that you know how to move forward with sleep training while strengthening your attachment don't wait another day to get the sleep both you and your little dreamer need!
-Contact me today to see if you qualify for a FREE 15 minute phone call!
-I will answer any questions you have and help you choose the right sleep package for you!
+Check out my Sleep Guides to start sleeping great now!
+They include best practices to improve your attachment while sleep training!

 Douglas PS, Hill PS.
 Behavioral sleep interventions in the first six months of life do not improve outcomes for mothers or infants: a systematic review. pubmed.
 2013 Sep [accessed 2017 Apr 19]. https://www.ncbi.nlm.nih.gov/pubmed/24042081